 The best way to achieve this is by making sure you've dealt with most of the on-page options the best you can, as well and ensure your content meets the criteria needed for a good score.

 SEOPressor Connect will also give you some optimization suggestions, as well as LSI keywords suggestions which can save you some time when adding your three keywords for optimizing.

-OK, so here you will need to fill in some information about your post or page.
+Here you will need to fill in some information about your post or page.
+This is pretty straightforward.

 Most people just copy the title and first paragraph of their content to paste into these fields and be done with it.

-I don’t recommend you do that.
+I don't recommend doing that, personally.
 Instead, be a little more creative with your meta information.

 You can also change the Robot rules of individual posts and pages in the Meta option.

 For this option, you can turn on or off the Facebook open graph and Twitter cards.